ThrillStays

 Cultural Tips for Morocco

 Morocco is a Muslim-majority country, and while the surf towns are liberal by Moroccan standards, cultural sensitivity matters.
-Cover your shoulders and knees when visiting mosques or walking through traditional villages away from the beach.
+Cover your shoulders and knees when visiting mosques or walking through traditional villages.
 During Ramadan (dates shift annually), be respectful of those fasting by avoiding eating, drinking, or smoking in public during daylight hours.
 Learning basic French phrases (widely spoken in Morocco alongside Arabic and Berber) goes a long way.

 Moroccan hospitality is legendary.
 Accept invitations for mint tea, which is offered as a gesture of welcome.
-Haggling is expected and enjoyed in the souks, but not appropriate in restaurants or for fixed-price services.
+Haggling is expected in the souks but not appropriate in restaurants or for fixed-price services.
 Tipping is customary: round up restaurant bills and tip guides and drivers 10 to 15 percent.

 Get the best ThrillStays tips in your inbox